 How the Integration Works

-The Rootstock PLM integration is triggered when product related information such as Items, Item Revisions and Bills of Materials are changed via an approved Engineering Change Order (ECO) within a PLM System that provides their own standard API’s that provide effective interfaces to ERP systems such as Rootstock.
+The Rootstock PLM integration is triggered when product-related information, such as Items, Item Revisions and Bills of Materials, are changed via an approved Engineering Change Order (ECO) within a PLM System that provides its own standard APIs as effective interfaces to ERP systems such as Rootstock.
 The Rootstock APIs and standard download software receives the changes, processes them, and takes the product data to create the Rootstock engineering item master, inventory item master, and other detailed product records.

 The PLM system revision information is used to create Rootstock engineering item revision records.
 The engineering change information is also used to create the Rootstock ECO master and detail records.
 Rootstock can log exceptions.
 The system administrator is notified of exceptions, such as revisions of more than 6 characters, unrecognized division or commodity codes, or invalid change numbers.

-It has been Rootstock’s experience that there is no such thing as a standard interface per se between a PLM System and an ERP system and for each installation would ‘borrow code’ from prior engagements creating a custom solution for each organization.
-It should be noted that a PLM system has a number of features and capabilities to manage and control Item, Bill, and Engineering changes but because of the flexibility provided within a PLM system, organizations that build their processes around such systems often take different approaches and use different features.
+It has been Rootstock’s experience that there is no such thing as a standard interface, per se, between a PLM System and an ERP system, and for each installation would ‘borrow code’ from prior engagements to create a custom solution for each organization.
+It should be noted that a PLM system has a number of features and capabilities to manage and control Item, Bill, and Engineering changes.
+But, because of the flexibility provided within a PLM system, organizations that build their processes around such systems often take different approaches and use different features.
 Some even add vendor and cost information within the PLM system which would ordinarily be found in Rootstock’s ERP module.
-The downloaded data that Rootstock requires , includes Items, Item Revisions, Bill of Materials (BOMs), and Engineering Changes, which is received and used by Rootstock to perform up-to-date manufacturing planning and shop floor operations.
-As an example of information that might have been stored in a PLM system prior to the implementation of an ERP system is the cost and vendor information.
-Rootstock cannot use nor depends upon vendor and cost information contained within the PLM system as that is part of the Rootstock ERP system and is maintained within the ERP system.
+The downloaded data that Rootstock requires includes Items, Item Revisions, Bill of Materials (BOMs), and Engineering Changes.
+This data is received and used by Rootstock to perform up-to-date manufacturing planning and shop floor operations.
+Cost and vendor information is one example of information that might have been stored in a PLM system prior to the implementation of an ERP system.
+Rootstock cannot use nor depends upon vendor and cost information contained within the PLM system, as that is part of the Rootstock ERP system and is maintained within the ERP system.